William Lindsay Osteen Jr.: Federal judicial service

-Osteen serves as a United States District Judge of the United States District Court for the Middle District of North Carolina.
-Osteen was nominated by President George W. Bush on January 9, 2007, to a seat vacated by his father, William Lindsay Osteen Sr. He was confirmed by the United States Senate on September 10, 2007, and received his commission on September 19, 2007.
-He served as Chief Judge from November 1, 2012 to November 3, 2017.
+Osteen was nominated by President George W. Bush on January 9, 2007 to serve as a United States district judge of the United States District Court for the Middle District of North Carolina.
+He was nominated to the seat vacated by his father, Judge William Lindsay Osteen Sr. He was confirmed by the United States Senate on September 10, 2007, and received his commission on September 19, 2007.
+He served as chief judge from November 1, 2012 to November 3, 2017.

+Notable ruling

 He struck down North Carolina's 'life of the mother only' 20-week abortion ban in March 2019.
 His judgement pushed the date of which abortions could be performed to the date of viability, which is later for many women.
 However, Osteen reinstated the NC 20-week abortion ban, with exceptions for urgent medical emergencies, after the June 2022 U.S. Supreme Court decision overturning Roe v.
-Wade which erased the legal foundation for his 2019 ruling that had struck down the 1973 state law.
+Wade erased the legal foundation for his 2019 ruling that had struck down the 1973 state law.
 Judge Osteen stated “Neither this court, nor the public, nor counsel, nor providers have the right to ignore the rule of law as determined by the Supreme Court."